bnb-chain/greenfield/docs/architecture/01-overview.md

 while each bucket can be associated with these payment addresses, and the system will charge these accounts for storing and/or downloading.
 Many buckets can share the same payment address.
 Such association information is also stored on chains with consensus as well.

-The payment of Greenfield is on a stream pay model, which will greatly reduce the complexity to implement the billing logic - more described in Part 3.